revanthkumarp-7328/delta-demo/README.md

 # delta-demo
-This is demo for git &amp and github classes.
+This is demo for git & github classes.